aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/08-advanced-js-concepts.md

 ### Prototype pattern

+> [!TIP]
-It's more memory efficient to store shared properties and methods on classes rather than on objects, because they will be stored in the prototype instead of in memory on the object.
+> It's more memory efficient to store shared properties and methods on classes rather than on objects, because they will be stored in the prototype instead of in memory on the object.

 ```typescript
 class Dog {